Handel's Path to Covent Garden

 Did Handel nearly destroy his own career?

-New theories are also offered concerning the formation of the rival Opera of the Nobility company, and features commentaries on Handel's progression and innovative operatic style during his years at Covent Garden.
+In this book, new theories are also offered concerning the formation of the rival Opera of the Nobility company, and features commentaries on Handel's progression and innovative operatic style during his years at Covent Garden.

-Handel's Path to Covent Garden offers a fresh, new perspective on Handel's motivations, his psychological need for artistic independence, and his endeavour to maintain complete control over his productions, thereby opening new avenues for debate and further study, and will appeal to all Handelian admirers, amateurs and professionals, musicologists, and opera aficionados.
+Handel's Path to Covent Garden offers a fresh, new perspective on Handel's motivations, his psychological need for artistic independence, and his endeavor to maintain complete control over his productions, thereby opening new avenues for debate and further study, and will appeal to all Handelian admirers, amateurs and professionals, musicologists, and opera aficionados.

 Scroll down for reviews!